 MTSU’s 10.4 percent gain in new transfers, or 193 new students, offset its loss of first-time freshmen over last year, which is down 125 students, or 4.2 percent.

-The university is posting a 1,008-percent increase in dual enrollment students — from 37 students last year to 410 this year — which reflects its goal of reaching out to high-ability students at area high schools.
+The university is posting an increase in dual-enrollment students — from 37 students last year to 410 this year — which reflects its goal of reaching out to high-ability students at area high schools.

 While the university’s overall head count dipped slightly from last year by 145 students to 22,766, a decrease of 0.6 percent, the institution remains the largest in the Tennessee Board of Regents system.